enthought/mayavi/docs/source/mayavi/application.rst

 -t
       Runs the Mayavi test suite and exits.
-If run as such, this runs both the TVTK and Mayavi2 unittests.
+If run as such, this runs both the TVTK and Mayavi2 unit tests.
 If any additional arguments are passed they are passed along to the test runner.
 So this may be used to run other tests as well.
 For example::